farshmachine/contact-list-antd/README.md

 ## Username and password

-You can find availible users in db.json file.
-However you can add new entry by yourself
+You can find availible users credentials in db.json file.
+However you can add new one by yourself!